textkernel/tx-dotnet/examples/Bimetric Scoring/Bimetric Score.md

     }
     catch (SovrenException e)
     {
-        //this was an outright failure, always try/catch for SovrenExceptions when using
+        //this was an outright failure, always try/catch for SovrenExceptions when using SovrenClient Console.WriteLine($"Error: {e.SovrenErrorCode}, Message: {e.Message}");
-        // the BimetricScoringService
-        Console.WriteLine($"Error: {e.SovrenErrorCode}, Message: {e.Message}");
     }